Kötcse: Dobozy-mansion

 Hungarian political season starts with Kötcse-meeting at Dobozy-mansion, at the beginning of Autumn.
 Dobozy-mansion was built in 1810, in baroque style.
 The present owner, Miklós Dobozy bought the mansion in 1988 from Sándor Kesserű.
 After the turkish occupation of Hungary, Kötcse was inhabited by 5 hungarian families.
-János Antall, captain of Tihany castle, landowner of the villiage in the 1720s settled in the villiage 50 families from Hessen, Germany, whose descendents are living there evan today.
+János Antall, captain of Tihany castle, landowner of the village in the 1720s settled in the village 50 families from Hessen, Germany, whose descendents are living there evan today.